AvitalTamir/contextdb/README.md

 ## 🌐 HTTP REST API

-ContextDB now includes a **production-ready HTTP REST API** that makes it accessible from any programming language!
+ContextDB includes a **production-ready HTTP REST API** that makes it accessible from any programming language!

 ### Quick Start with HTTP API